 Can my credit union increase the allowable skip-a-pays for their GAP program?

-- GAP claims will continue to adjudicate the allowable number of skipped payments (skip-a-pays) which are set at the credit union program level.
-If the allowable number of skipped payments are exceeded prior to a total loss, the GAP benefit will be reduced only for skipped payments above and beyond the allowable limit.
+- If the allowable number of skipped payments are exceeded prior to a total loss, even when accounting for the additional skips being offered, protection is still active, and the GAP benefit will be reduced only for skipped payments above and beyond the allowable limit.

 - If you are unaware of how many skipped payments your credit union’s program currently includes, reference the GAP Waiver or GAP Product Sheet.